FAQ & Glossary – OIRE

 What is CSIRE?

 The Central Energy Market Information System (CSIRE) is an ICT system used to process energy market information for electricity market processes and to exchange information between system users.
-Its objective is to support the implementation of retail energy market processes – including, primarily, the supplier change process.
-It will also be a place where metering data from smart meters (collected and transmitted to CSIRE by TSO and DSOs).
+Its objective is to support the implementation of retail energy market processes – including, among others, the supplier change process.
+It is also a place where metering data from electricity meters (collected and transmitted to CSIRE by TSO and DSOs) are registered and shared.

 What is energy market information?